Constitution and Rules

 - During the course of a triennium, the Committee shall have the power to co-opt from the membership specifically to fill any vacant posts on the Committee, co-opted members being ratified at the following Annual General Meeting.

-- The following officers, no two of whom may be members of the same tower, shall form the Executive Committee of the Association, with powers to make decisions in times of exceptional circumstances; Hon Secretary, Hon Assistant Secretaries, Hon Treasurer, Chairman and Vice-Chairman.
+- The following officers, no two of whom may be members of the same tower, shall form the Executive Committee of the Association, with powers to make decisions in times of exceptional circumstances; Hon Secretary, Competition Secretaries, Hon Treasurer, Chairman and Vice‐Chairman.

 - A president shall be elected annually at the Annual General Meeting (as President elect), from and by the membership of the Association a year before serving as President.
 The Office of President shall be held alternately by members from the Northern and Southern groups of deaneries.
 The President may attend Committee meetings at his/her own discretion.

-- The Association may confer the title of Honorary Life Vice-President upon suitably deserving servants of the Devon Call Change Tradition.
-Honorary Life Vice-Presidents shall receive a certificate in recognition of the honour.
-Proposals for this position to be considered by the Committee.
+- The Association may offer Recognition Awards to suitably deserving servants of the Devon Call Change Tradition.
+Individuals shall receive a certificate in recognition of the honour of 50, 60, 70 and 80 years’ service and proposals for this position will be considered by the Committee.

 - There shall be an unlimited number of positions available for the office of Vice-Presidents, and who, desirous of being admitted to the Association will subscribe annually to the Association.